Femicide: El Salvador

 In El Salvador, an endeavor has been made to create multiple government centers that house many gender-specific services in one place, to cut down on commute time, and to increase the physical safety of women as they seek services such as counseling, child care, and reproductive health.
 "The first center hopes to provide access to an estimated 162,000 women from the neighboring departments of La Libertad and Sonsonate.
 Supported by former Chilean president and head of UN Women Michelle Bachelet, the initiative cost $3.2 million, with an additional $20 million loan from the Inter-American Development Bank earmarked for the construction of new sites."

 Critics of this action point to the contradictory abortion laws in El Salvador that are some of the harshest in the world: abortion is completely illegal, even to save the life of the mother, or to help a survivor of incest or rape.
 "Coupled with the judicial system's weaknesses, violence is abetted by the same government that aims to protect and defend.
 High levels of impunity leave many crimes unresolved or unreported."
+Following legal reforms in the country, 2026 saw the first life sentenced handed out by the country's court over femicide.